Emile Lahoud Jr.: Career

 Emile Lahoud Jr. founded L and R communications, a media company, in 1999.
 He was elected as the deputy of Metn in August 2000 in the general elections.
 He was part of the list headed by then minister of interior Michel Murr, and his election campaign was managed by Elias Murr.
 This caused the protests by rival candidates led by then Lebanon President Emile Lahoud's first cousin, Nassib Lahoud.
 In 2000, he attended a memorial service for the late President-elect Bashir Gemayel.
 His participation in the ceremony was reported to make upset Syrian authorities.
 Emile Lahoud Jr. did not take part in the 2005 general elections.

 He extended his company, L and R communications, to Jordan, Saudi Arabia and Syria in 2006.
 It is argued that he monopolized the advertising market.

 Personal life

-Lahoud married Sabine Tanbourgi, daughter of Gilbert Tanbourgi in September 2002.
-He has two children, Emile and Emma.
+Lahoud married Sabine Tambourgi, daughter of Gilbert Tambourgi in September 2002.
+He has two children, Emile ,Emma and Maher.
 He is a swimmer and participated in 1988 and 1992 Summer Olympic Games.